niehusst/FakeBlock/README.md

 ### Getting Started with Development
-If you want to make your own adjustments to this project, the first step is installing the dependencies with `pip install -r DEPS`.
+If you want to make your own adjustments to this project, the first step is installing the dependencies with `pip install -r requirements.txt`.
 This will set you up with the necessary tools to work with the Django API and TensorFlow neural network.
 If you want to use the OCR module that I decided not to include, you will also have to download Tesseract, following the instructions on [their github](https://github.com/tesseract-ocr/tesseract/wiki).